Lammas Summer Gathering

 Important to Know

-While conversation and reflection are welcomed, participants remain responsible for their own wellbeing.
+While personal conversation and reflection are welcome, participants remain responsible for their own wellbeing.
 You are always free to observe, participate or step away at any time.
+Only share what feels comfortable to do so.

 Practical Details

-🌿 Outdoor setting on natural ground - pavement, grass and uneven ground
+🌿 Outdoor setting on natural ground - pavement, grass, sand and uneven ground

 ☕ Our gatherings are alcohol-free, bring a water bottle or whatever you prefer to drink